How To Lose Fat – The TRUTH About Fat Loss

 So, here now is just a SUPER TINY sample of some of the MANY examples that come to mind…

-This study divided 54 obese patients up into 2 groups, both of which were put on low calorie diets (meaning a caloric deficit was present) and fed similar percentages of protein, fat and carbs.
+This study divided 54 obese patients up into 2 groups, both of which were put on lower calorie diets (meaning a caloric deficit was present) and fed similar percentages of protein, fat and carbs.
 HOWEVER, one group was given a more balanced diet comprised of meals that contained protein, fat and carbs, while the second group had their carb and fat calories separated so they were not eaten together in the same meal.
 Guess what happened?
 They all lost the same amount of weight and body fat.
 Why?
 Because the manner in which you combine foods, organize your meals and consume your daily calories isn’t what causes fat loss.
-A caloric deficit is.
+A caloric deficit is. - Fat loss depends on energy deficit only, independently of the method for weight loss.

 You know what?
 This one is so F-ing fantastic that a quick bullet point just doesn’t do it justice.
 So…